New Disk Group Compatibility Attributes

 Diskgroup altered.

-as the default.
+The CHECK clause of the ALTER DISKGROUP command has been simplified so there are only two options, NOREPAIR and REPAIR, available, with NOREPAIR as the default.
 Summarized errors are displayed, with full error messages writen to the alert log.

 ALTER DISKGROUP data CHECK; -- Like NOREPAIR